ptconroy/practicalmachinelearning/index.md

 ##  [1] B A B A A E D B A A B C B A E E A B B B
 ## Levels: A B C D E
 ```
 Checking the model against the reserved validation data from the training set shows an accuracy of 99.5% with a Kappa of .9938.
 The estimated out-of-sample error rate is approximately 0.5%.
+From the importance graph, we see that the most important predictors are the roll_belt, pitch_forearm, yaw_belt, pitch_belt, and the magnet_dumbbell_z and y variables.